ubccsss/content-manager/README.md

 - `src` - contains all the source code for the app
   - `components` - contains all the components used in the app
-  - `contants` - contains all the constants used in the app
+  - `constants` - contains all the constants used in the app
   - `contexts` - contains all the contexts used in the app
   - `reducers` - contains all the reducers used in the app
   - `utils` - contains all the utility functions used in the app